serval-uni-lu/upNNF/capkc/README.md

 ```
 docker build -t capkc .
 ```
-The executable files are then available in `/capkc` on the container.
+The executable files are then available in the `/capkc` folder inside the container.
 To compile a formula `t.cnf` by using the docker container you can either use the provided `docker_compile_formula.sh` bash script or you can run the individual commands manually to retain more control over the program options: